in ,

 Dapagliflozin has already been approved for the treatment of heart failure with reduced ejection fraction.
 However, the DELIVER Trial enrolled all patients with heart failure regardless of the ejection fraction.

 The results of the DELIVER Trial are consistent with the EMPEROR-preserved trial.
-It also included patients with EF of 60% or more.
+It also included patients with an EF of 60% or more.

 Here is a brief comparison of Farxiga and Jardiance (Dapagliflozin and Empagliflozin) in the treatment of patients with heart failure and preserved ejection fraction: